emlid/emlid-docs/docs/reach/rs2/sensefly-ppk.md

 ##Preparing Reach RS2 data

-In this part, we will concentrate on how to place Reach RS2 to record logs for PPK.
+In this part, we will explain how to place Reach RS2 to record logs for PPK.

 ###Placing the Reach RS2 receiver